 Our little red caboose was built in 1927 at the Norfolk & Western east end shops in Roanoke, Va.
 At one time, it weighed 49,600 pounds but now tips the scale at 34,000 pounds.

 The Village of Whitehouse purchased the Wabash Cannonball Railroad Caboose and had it transported to the Village downtown business district on August 26, 2003.
 It arrived on a flatbed truck and was hoisted by crane off the truck and onto a panel track at the display site.
 The wheels, which had been removed during transport, were reattached at the site.

 After several years of debating what to do with the caboose, it was finally restored in late 2008/early 2009.
 After a little scraping, welding, priming and painting, it is an attractive addition to our downtown district..

 Veterans Memorial Park

 Veterans Memorial Park is a public park located in downtown Whitehouse, Ohio that provides a solemn, beautiful space to remember and honor all those who have served in the armed forces of the United States of America.
 The park recognizes area veterans who made the ultimate sacrifice during wartimes, as well as police, fire and rescue forces.

 Planners envision this park to be an educational tool for individuals and school children, lifting up the sacrifices made by those who serve in the military and civic forces.
 People can gather here for ceremonies, reflection and conversation.
-The park will include monuments, flags, a fountain, a shelter house and a lending library.
+The park includes monuments, flags, a fountain, educational plaques, and a shelter house.

 The park is a collaborative effort between the municipality of Whitehouse, donors and community volunteers.
 Funds are being raised through Destination Whitehouse Inc., a 501(c)(3) nonprofit agency in Whitehouse, Ohio.
 Park designs were created by the Edge Group.